 Some of the phone numbers identified as being involved in the scams include 02366888766, 02488860469 and 02888865154.
 Notably, the scammers also impersonated bank switchboards.
 When the victim received the call, they played an automated message saying: "Congratulations, you are now eligible to issue a credit card at the bank.
-If you need help, press 1 or 0 to speak to the operator."
+If you need to, press 1 or 0 to speak to the operator."

 If the listener follows the instructions, the call will be disconnected.
 The scammer will then call back, continuing to impersonate a bank employee to request personal and security information such as card number, OTP code or digital banking service password.